What does it mean to be your authentic self? A lot of times authenticity is confused with perfection and those are two very different things.

 - What do you spend your daydream time thinking about?

-- What is something people complement you about?
+- What is something people compliment you about?

 - How do you dream spending your retirement years?

-Pay attention to those answers that gave you a light and buoyant feeling.
+Pay attention to those answers that gave you a light and happy feeling.
 You can tell you’re heading in the right direction when you feel a sense of ease and excitement.

-The answers to these questions are a great peek into some of the things that inspire your authenticity; Perhaps it’s time to start exploring these avenues.
+The answers to these questions are a great peek into some of the things that inspire your authenticity; maybe it’s time to dive in and see where they lead you.